 Step Action 1 Total the counted resources owned by the customer.
 Do not include any resources that are only in the community spouse's name 2 Compare the total to the ALTCS resource limit for a single person of \$2,000.

 See Post-Initial Rules Calculation for an example.

-Term Definition The customer and the community spouse are physically separated and one of the following is met:
+Term Definition Break in marital ties The customer and the community spouse are physically separated and one of the following is met: